How Often Should Adults Book a Dental Hygienist Appointment?

 Gum disease begins with the accumulation of bacterial plaque along the gum line.
 If plaque is not removed effectively through daily brushing and interdental cleaning, it hardens into calculus, which cannot be removed at home.
 This calculus harbours bacteria that cause inflammation of the gums, known as gingivitis.
 At this stage, the condition is usually reversible with professional cleaning and improved oral hygiene.

 If gingivitis is left unaddressed, it may progress to periodontitis — a more advanced form of gum disease in which the supporting structures around the teeth, including the bone, begin to deteriorate.
-Periodontitis is a leading cause of tooth loss in adults and has also been associated in research with broader health conditions.
+Periodontitis is a leading cause of tooth loss in adults and has also been associated in research with broader health conditions, although the precise nature of these links continues to be studied.

 Factors That Influence How Often You Should Visit